This field is for validation purposes and should be left unchanged.

 Even when I do overcome the fears, frustrations, and sustained risk of rejection to obtain a visa, the scrutiny continues at passport control with an interrogation about my purpose and financial status.
 The reminders that I’m from a foreign land and not entirely welcome are nearly constant, if occasionally subtle.

 My ancestors, it turns out, had a hidden heritage, long buried in the pages of an old diary.
-Its re-discovery shook my family tree like an earthquake.
+Its re-discovery shocked my family.
 My father’s forebears had been Sephardic Jews expelled from the Iberian Peninsula centuries ago.
 This knowledge profoundly reshaped my understanding of who I am.
 My religion, ethnicity, and residence status (from home in Turkey to in exile) all shifted in an instant, and it was absolutely bewildering.
 It changed almost everything I thought I knew about myself and my home.

 What does it mean to “belong” somewhere when your roots cross continents, cultures, and faiths?
 How do we reconcile complex pieces of ourselves in societies intent on categorizing us in simple terms?
 In a world increasingly defined by human movement and complex, shifting identities, these questions could hardly be more urgent.